Ministries

 Ushers

 These ministers serve at weekend and Holy Day Masses assisting with a variety of duties such as the seating needs of the congregation; attending to those with special needs; checking pews, holy water, the gifts and offering baskets; selecting parishioners for presentation of the gifts; and distributing bulletins after Mass.
 They take pride in maintaining a safe environment for parishioners and restoring orderliness to the church after the Masses.
+For more information, contact Ed Priestner 201-444-9753 or eenjj@optonline.net.

 Vocation Chalice

-Through participation in the Vocational Chalice Ministry, Nativity Parish offers everyone who worships at Nativity, the opportunity to pray that all those whom the Lord may be calling to the Priesthood, Religious Life or Lay Ministry will be responsive to that call.
+Through participation in the Vocational Chalice Ministry, Nativity parish offers everyone who worships at Nativity, the opportunity to pray that all those whom the Lord may be calling to the Priesthood, Religious Life or Lay Ministry will be responsive to that call.
 Parish family members volunteer to receive a consecrated, encased chalice at the conclusion of one of the weekend liturgies which they then take to their home and place in a prominent place.
-During that week the chalice will remind the recipient(s) to pray that those being called will have the strength and the wisdom to answer the call of the Lord.
-Those who wish to participate in this ministry may do so by signing the sign up book (organized by Mass times) outside of the sacristy in the church lobby.
-The coordinator of the Mass will contact them.
+During that week, the chalice will remind the recipient to pray that those being called will have the strength and the wisdom to answer the call of the Lord.
+Those who wish to participate can let one of the ushers know.
+The coordinator of the Mass will contact you.
 Weekend dates and procedures can then be decided.
+For more information contact the Church Office at 201-444-6362 or office@nativitynj.org.

 Welcoming